 The Contract Review Bottleneck

-Most law firms — particularly those in corporate, commercial, employment, and real estate practice — review large volumes of routine contracts.
-NDAs before transactions.
-Employment contracts across a TUPE transfer.
-Supplier agreements for a commercial client.
-Lease renewals for a property portfolio.
-The contracts vary in detail but share a common structure: there are defined fields that need to be checked against a standard, and deviations from that standard need to be flagged.
+Most UK law firms — particularly those in corporate, commercial, employment and real estate practice — review high volumes of routine contracts.
+NDAs ahead of transactions.
+Employment contracts on a TUPE transfer.
+Supplier agreements for a corporate client.
+Lease renewals across a property portfolio.
+The contracts vary in detail but share a common shape: defined fields that need checking against a standard, with deviations flagged.

-The problem is that each contract still requires a qualified solicitor or experienced paralegal to read it.
+The problem is each contract still needs a qualified solicitor or experienced paralegal to read it.
 A competent paralegal might review 8 to 12 NDAs in a working day.
-A complex employment contract with non-standard provisions might take an hour of a senior associate's time.
-Across a firm with significant transactional volume, contract review consumes enormous amounts of fee earner time — much of which is spent confirming that documents are in order rather than making legal judgements about them.
+A complex employment contract with non-standard provisions takes an hour of senior associate time.
+Across a firm with significant transactional volume, contract review consumes enormous fee earner hours — much of it confirming that documents are in order rather than making real legal judgements.

 What AI Contract Review Actually Does

-AI contract review systems operate by extracting specific data points and checking them against defined parameters.
-The system reads the contract and produces a structured output: a list of the key provisions found, flagged against the firm's playbook or standard positions.
+Contract review systems extract specific data points and check them against defined parameters.
+The system reads the contract and produces a structured output — a list of the key provisions, flagged against the firm's playbook or standard positions.

-For an NDA, this might include: mutual or one-way confidentiality, definition of confidential information, exclusions, term of the agreement, jurisdiction, return and destruction obligations, any unusually broad or narrow provisions.
-The system identifies each element, extracts the relevant language, and notes where it deviates from standard.
+For an NDA, that might include: mutual or one-way confidentiality, definition of confidential information, exclusions, term, governing law and jurisdiction, return and destruction obligations, and any unusually broad or narrow provisions.
+The system identifies each element, extracts the relevant language, and notes deviations from standard.

-For an employment contract, the extraction might cover: notice periods on both sides, garden leave provisions, restrictive covenants (type, duration, geographic scope), IP assignment clauses, variation clauses, and any terms that appear unusual relative to the applicable jurisdiction's standards.
+For an employment contract, the extraction might cover notice periods on both sides, garden leave provisions, restrictive covenants (type, duration, geographic scope), IP assignment, variation clauses, and any terms that appear unusual against the firm's house position.

 The Role of the Playbook

 The most important input to an effective contract review system is not the AI — it is the firm's playbook.
-The playbook defines what standard looks like for each contract type: what positions are acceptable, what triggers a flag, and what requires escalation to a senior fee earner.
+The playbook defines what standard looks like for each contract type: which positions are acceptable, which trigger a flag, which require escalation to a senior fee earner.

-This means the most important work in building a contract review system is not technical — it is getting the firm's lawyers to articulate their playbook clearly.
-Firms that have invested in developing explicit playbooks get dramatically better results from automation than those that rely on implicit institutional knowledge.
+The most important work in building the system therefore is not technical — it is getting the firm's lawyers to articulate the playbook clearly.
+Firms that have invested in explicit playbooks get dramatically better results from automation than those relying on implicit institutional knowledge.

 Accuracy: What to Expect

-On structurally consistent documents — mutual NDAs, standard employment contracts, straightforward supplier agreements — well-engineered systems achieve high accuracy on the extraction of specific provisions.
-The accuracy is consistently high on factual fields (dates, monetary amounts, named parties) and somewhat lower on interpretive matters (is this restriction unreasonably broad?).
+On structurally consistent documents — mutual NDAs, standard employment contracts, straightforward supplier agreements — well-engineered systems hit high accuracy on extraction of specific provisions.
+Accuracy is consistently strong on factual fields (dates, monetary amounts, named parties) and lower on interpretive questions (is this restriction unreasonably broad?).

-The important implication is that AI contract review is best deployed as a first-pass tool, not as a replacement for legal review.
-The system produces a structured summary that a solicitor reviews and signs off on — rather than the solicitor reading the entire contract from scratch.
-On a straightforward NDA, this typically reduces review time from 30 to 45 minutes to 5 to 10 minutes of reviewing the AI-generated summary and checking the flagged items.
+The implication is that AI contract review is best deployed as a first-pass tool, not a replacement for legal review.
+The system produces a structured summary that a solicitor reviews and signs off on — rather than a solicitor reading the entire contract from scratch.
+On a straightforward NDA this typically reduces review time from 30–45 minutes to 5–10 minutes of checking the AI summary and flagged items.

 Where Automation Adds Most Value

 The greatest time savings come from high-volume, structurally consistent contract types.
-NDAs are a near-universal example — almost every law firm reviews significant numbers of them, they follow predictable structures, and most of the review time is confirming standard provisions are present and acceptable.
+NDAs are a near-universal example — almost every UK law firm reviews significant numbers, they follow predictable structures, and most of the review time is confirming standard provisions are present and acceptable.

-Employment contracts in TUPE or acquisition contexts are another high-value target: the volume can be large (a business with 200 employees might have 200 contracts to review), the structural consistency is high, and the data points of interest — notice periods, restrictive covenants, IP provisions — are well-defined.
+Employment contracts in TUPE or acquisition contexts are another high-value target: volume can be large (a business with 200 employees has 200 contracts to review), structural consistency is high, and the data points of interest — notice, restrictive covenants, IP — are well-defined.

 Starting Point

 The most straightforward entry point is a single high-volume contract type where the firm already has an established playbook.
-NDAs are ideal: the document type is ubiquitous, the structure is predictable, and the playbook positions are usually clear.
-Building an NDA review system is a fast, contained project that demonstrates the technology's value before expanding to more complex contract types.
+NDAs are ideal: ubiquitous, predictable structure, clear playbook positions.
+Building an NDA review system is a fast, contained project that demonstrates the technology's value before extending to more complex contract types — and we have built and run this kind of pipeline at the volume a global law firm needs, so the design pattern is proven.

-If your firm reviews significant volumes of any contract type and you want to understand what an automated review system would look like for your practice, we are happy to walk through the options.
+If your firm reviews significant volumes of any contract type and you want to understand what an automated review system would look like for your practice, get a quote.